nicolas-thill/templastic-python3-flask/README.md

-# templastic-python3
+# templastic-python3-flask

-A repository template for Python projects using Docker & Python 3
+A repository template for Flask projects using Docker & Python 3

 ## Setup